NekoRushX/NekoRush.JsonChan/README.md

 A radical JSON parser library that parses JSON into a dynamic tree.

 Very simple to use, only need to code one line.
-Especially suit for some scenes with non-performance sensitivity.
+Especially suit for some non-performance sensitivity scenes.

 ## Example
 ```C#